tichimura-pivotal/pio-eventserver/CUSTOM.md

 ## Engine

 Select an engine from the [gallery](https://predictionio.incubator.apache.org/gallery/template-gallery/).
 Download a `.tar.gz` from Github and open/expand it on your local computer.

+🏷 This buildpack is compatible with templates built for **PredictionIO version 0.9**

 🚨 Avoid engines that persist their model to the filesystem, which is incompatible with the [emphermeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) of Heroku dynos.
 These engines must be modified to use Amazon S3 or the database for persistence.